Chart Color Schemes

 Rosslyn Park demonstrates exceptional educational outcomes, ranking among the top 5% of areas nationally based on AreaSearch's comprehensive analysis of qualification and performance metrics

-Rosslyn Park residents aged 15+ have a higher university qualification rate of 49.0% compared to South Australia's 25.7% and the Greater Adelaide's 28.9%.
-Bachelor degrees are most prevalent at 30.9%, followed by postgraduate qualifications (14.1%) and graduate diplomas (4.0%).
-Vocational pathways account for 21.9%, with advanced diplomas at 11.8% and certificates at 10.1%.
-Current educational participation is high, with 26.2% enrolled in formal education, including 8.3% in tertiary, 7.4% in primary, and 7.3% in secondary education.
+Rosslyn Park's educational attainment is notably higher than broader averages.
+Among residents aged 15+, 49.0% have university qualifications, compared to South Australia's (SA) 25.7% and Greater Adelaide's 28.9%.
+The area's strongest representation lies in bachelor degrees at 30.9%, followed by postgraduate qualifications at 14.1% and graduate diplomas at 4.0%.
+Vocational pathways account for 21.9% of qualifications, with advanced diplomas at 11.8% and certificates at 10.1%.

 Frequently Asked Questions - Education